Using the Target Editor, you can edit properties for any of your targets.

 - Relationship Tables (Associate) Read more… If you have created relationship tables in your project, you need to tell Flare which tables to use for which targets.

 - Search—Filter Set (Associate) Read more… A filter can be included in the search feature to let users narrow their search based on "concepts" that you have inserted into topics.
 Concepts are simply markers that you insert into topics that have some kind of relationship with each other.
 After you add a search filter set, you need to associate it with the target that you want to build.
 See Associating a Search Filter Set with a Target.

 Search—Engine (Set Up) Read more… For HTML5 targets, you can choose the type of search engine you want people to use—MadCap Search, Google Search, or Elasticsearch (for Side Navigation, Top Navigation, or skinless output).
-There are additional steps that you can follow to set up each of these engines.
-For MadCap Search, this includes setting the search result importance, including glossary terms in the results, setting the number of results per page, and setting the abstract character limit.
-For Google Search, this includes creating a new search engine, verifying the URL, adding a sitemap, submitting the site for indexing, excluding the TOC from indexing, customizing the appearance of the results, and reviewing the indexing status.
-For Elasticsearch, there are several search results and auto-complete results you can configure for your search engine.
+There are additional steps that you can follow and features you can select, depending on the search engine you choose.
+For MadCap Search and Elasticsearch, you can include micro content in the output, which can especially enhance your search results.
 See Setting Up a Search Engine.